Check the information below to find out your eligibility and how to apply.

 Youth social action has huge potential to create enjoyable opportunities and skills development for young people, benefitting local people and places.

 The aim of this grant is to raise the level and quality of youth social action.
-The programme aim is to increase youth social action by 50% by 2020 taking the percentage of young
+The programme aim is to increase youth social action by 50% by 2020 taking the percentage of young people that volunteer from 40% to 60%.

-Please submit your application by midnight on Monday 9th October.
+Please submit your application by TBC.

 If you have any questions about applying to this fund then please email firstname.lastname@example.org and we will get back to you or call 0114 242 4294